By Regreening Africa – CRS Ethiopia

 Communities are beginning to recognise the importance of tree preservation and landscape restoration as long-term investments in their livelihoods and resilience.

 The Regreening Africa Programme in Ethiopia’s ultimate goal is to foster a massive, sustained landscape restoration movement with widespread adoption.
-The project has built on the successes of existing restoration programs, laying the groundwork for a nationwide scale-up.
+The project has built on the successes of existing restoration programmes, laying the groundwork for a nationwide scale-up.

 This story was produced with the financial support of the European Union.
 Its contents are the sole responsibility of Regreening Africa and do not necessarily reflect the views of the European Union.